AdaCore/RecordFlux/README.md

 - `procedure Verify_Message (Ctx : in out Context)`
     - Verify all fields of message
 - `function Structural_Valid (Ctx : Context; Fld : Field) return Boolean`
-    - Check if composite field is structural valid (i.e. location and length of field is correct, but content is not necessarily valid)
+    - Check if composite field is structural valid (i.e. location and size of field is correct, but content is not necessarily valid)
 - `function Present (Ctx : Context; Fld : Field) return Boolean`
-    - Check if composite field is structural valid and has non-zero length
+    - Check if composite field is structural valid and has non-zero size
 - `function Valid (Ctx : Context; Fld : Field) return Boolean`
     - Check if field is valid (i.e. it has valid structure and valid content)
 - `function Incomplete (Ctx : Context; Fld : Field) return Boolean`